tschoots/iscan_docker/README.md

 in order to function it needs scan.cli.sh before you start using the script change the _ISCAN_CLIENT parameter on line 25 should be changed to the directory of your iscan.

+# dendencies
+Run this script in a shell that is capable of running the "docker images" command.